Pros and Cons of Duramax LLY EGR Delete

-The LLY Duramax engine, produced between 2004 and 2005, has long been appreciated for its durability and raw diesel power.
+The Duramax LLY engine, produced between 2004 and 2005, has long been appreciated for its durability and raw diesel power.
 However, as emissions regulations have tightened over the years, many truck owners have sought ways to enhance their truck’s performance by modifying or removing certain emissions control components.
 Among the most common modifications are the EGR (Exhaust Gas Recirculation) and DPF (Diesel Particulate Filter) deletes.
 While these modifications can offer noticeable performance improvements, they also carry serious trade-offs that should not be ignored.

 Before analyzing the advantages and disadvantages, it is important to understand what an EGR and DPF delete actually involves.
 The EGR system recirculates a portion of the exhaust gases back into the engine’s intake to reduce nitrogen oxide emissions.
 The DPF is designed to trap and burn off soot particles in the exhaust stream to limit particulate emissions.